munificent/game-programming-patterns/book/event-queue.markdown

         To cut that down to size, most broadcast event systems let a listener winnow down the set of events they receive.
-For example, they may say they only want to receive mouse events, or events within a certain region of the UI.
+For example, they may say they only want to receive mouse events or events within a certain region of the UI.

  *  **A work queue:**

     Like a broadcast queue, here you have multiple listeners too.
 The difference is that each item in the queue only goes to *one* of them.
-This is a common pattern for parcelling out jobs to a pool of concurrently running threads.
+This is a common pattern for parceling out jobs to a pool of concurrently running threads.

-     *  *You have to schedule.* Since an item only goes to one listener, the queue needs logic to figure out the best one to choose.
-This may be as simple as round robin or random choice, or some more complex prioritizing system.
+     *  *You have to schedule.* Since an item only goes to one listener, the queue needs logic to figure out the best listener to choose.
+This may be as simple as round robin or random choice, or it could be some more complex prioritizing system.

 ### Who can write to the queue?